apache/cassandra-java-driver/manual/tuples/README.md

-## Using Tuples with the Java driver
+## Using Tuples with the Java Driver

 Cassandra allows to use `tuple` data types [in tables and user-defined types](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/tupleType.html):